Uvacoder/uvacodernotes6/notes/javascript.md

 ## Closure

+- Closure is the preservation of the linkage to a variable.
 - When we execute a function, we get local memory and a local thread.
 It all gets cleared and we only care about the returned value.
 - Memory = Variable Environment
 - The function will look for variable names _down the call stack_.
+- Closure is not a snapshot of a variable at a time, it is a reference to it.
+So, the "closed over" function will reference the variable, and not the variable "at a point in time".

 ## Lexical scope